mylonics/zephyr-ide/README.md

 * macOS compatibility is untested.
 Please make an issue on our github page with any incompatibilities found.

 ## Release Notes
+### 1.0.43
+Added compile commands and linking with intellisense

 ### 1.0.42
-Fixe gdb arm path bug, added default terminal profile.
+Fixed gdb arm path bug, added default terminal profile.
 Moved projects from settings.json to zephyr-ide.json exclusively.

 ### 1.0.41
 Fix conflict with python environment manager extension